Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 - **Space complexity**: how much memory is needed to perform the search?

 Furthermore, complexity requires some parameters to be defined:
-- *d* is the depth, or number of actions, in an optimal solution,
+- $d$ is the depth, or number of actions, in an optimal solution,
-- *m* is the maximum number of actions in any path,
+- $m$ is the maximum number of actions in any path,
-- *b* is the branching factor, which is the number of successors of a node.
+- $b$ is the branching factor, which is the number of successors of a node.
 # Uninformed search strategies
 An uninformed search algorithm is given no clue about how close a state is to the goal.
 ## Breadth-first search
 - All actions have the same cost
 - When all nodes are expanded, their successors are expanded next, and so on
+- No repetition of nodes is allowed, meaning it's a graph search
 - It is complete even with infinite states
 - The frontier is a FIFO queue
 - It is possible to do an early goal test, meaning the check for a goal node can be done as soon as it is generated